zeroasiccorp/umi/README.md

 4. The notation FIELD_in means the value of FIELD in the SUMI packet being split.

 Rules:
-1. Splitting is allowed only for REQ_RD, REQ_WR, REQ_WRPOSTED, REQ_RDMA, RESP_RD, RESP_WR.
+1. Splitting is allowed only for REQ_RD, REQ_WR, REQ_WRPOSTED, REQ_RDMA, RESP_RD, RESP_WR, when EX=0.
-2. Copy SA, HOSTID, PROT, QOS, SIZE, OPCODE into each split output.
+2. Copy SA, HOSTID, ERR, EOF, PROT, QOS, SIZE, OPCODE, and any USER or RESERVED fields into each split output.
 3. LEN_out\[i\] may be different for each split output as long as sum(LEN_out[0:N-1])+N == LEN_in+1.
 4. DA_out\[i\] := DA_out\[i-1\] + (2^SIZE)*(LEN_out\[i-1\]+1), 1<=i<=(N-1).
 DA_out\[0\] := DA_in.
 5. EOM_out\[i\] := EOM_in & (i == (N-1)).